 But I also wanted to dig a bit deeper and see if there are also some direct stats about sales of furnished houses.

-The evidence I found on different forums and real estate websites was only anecdotal in nature, so I decided to do my own data collection.
+The evidence I found on different forums and real estate websites was anecdotal, so I collected my own data.

-Google keyword research can give great clues about the demand on different topics, products and more.
+Google keyword research can give great clues about the demand for different topics, products, and more.

-This information can be used to measure demand in an indirect way.
+This information can be used to measure demand indirectly.

-So, what I did is I headed over to the Google Ads Platform and checked the demand for the keyword “furnished house for sale” and compared that with the keyword “empty house for sale”.
+So, what I did was I headed over to the Google Ads Platform and checked the demand for the keyword “furnished house for sale” and compared that with the keyword “empty house for sale.”

 I know what you think: no one is searching for houses like that.